swang308/fragments/README.md

 aws_secret_access_key=wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY
 aws_session_token=AQoEXAMPLEH4aoAH0gNCAPy...rkuWJOgQs8IZZaIv2BXIa2R4Olgk
 ```
-> the credentials for the default profile are defined
+> NOTE: the credentials for the default profile are defined
 3. Create a `.aws/` folder in your home directory and a file named `credentials`
 4. These credentials show be kept secret, DO NOT SHARE!
-> Your Account credentials (e.g., session token) will change each time you start and stop the lab environment.
+> NOTE: Your Account credentials (e.g., session token) will change each time you start and stop the lab environment.
 ### AWS Management Console
 1. In AWS Academy Learner Lab browser tab, click `AWS`.
 It open the **AWS Management Console** logged into your account
 2. Click **Services** button (on the top left).